An Imitation from Observation Approach to Transfer Learning with Dynamics Mismatch: Background

 \section{Background}

-We begin by introducing notation, reviewing the sim-to-real-problem formulation, and describing the action transformation approach for sim-to-real transfer.
+We begin by introducing notation, reviewing the transfer learning with dynamics mismatch problem formulation, and describing the action transformation approach for sim-to-real transfer.
 We also provide a brief overview of imitation learning and imitation from observation.